douglasgreen/outlines/society/philosophy/books.en.md

 Buddhism.
 It remains a significant work for understanding the development of Zen Buddhism and its philosophical underpinnings.

-## The Crest-Jewel of Wisdom by Adi Shankara
+## "The Crest-Jewel of Wisdom" by Adi Shankara

 "The Crest-Jewel of Wisdom" (Vivekachudamani) by Adi Shankara is a seminal text in the Advaita Vedanta tradition.
 It serves as a comprehensive guide for seekers of spiritual liberation (Moksha)